 Yes, knowledge is a great thing as a welder and can often help welders do a better job, but it pales in comparison to the ability to “get the job done” in many cases.
 Never undervalue the “skill” because of your perception of education or training!

 On a related note, one type of ‘certification” that does establish the fact that an individual did at one time possess the knowledge to pass a written exam of various aspects of welding is the AWS SENSE Program.
 There are probably many “certified welders” with tremendous skills that could not pass the written exams for the SENSE program.
-That doesn’t mean they aren’t good at their jobs, it just
+That doesn’t mean they aren’t good at their jobs, it just means they didn’t pass the written tests.

 This is another one I run into often.
 A company will call and ask me to help the “Certify” their welders because they have a job coming up that requires it.
 When I ask about the applicable code/standard or project specifications, little is said other than “We need our welders certified”.
 If I can get the chance to talk face to face, I will bring in a code book (usually D1.1) and show them the number of pages for welder qualification in comparison to the rest of the book.